MatheSchool/typst-g-exam/docs-shiroa/g-exam-doc/configuration/student-data.typ

 #import "mod.typ": *

-#show: book-page.with(title: "Studen Data")
+#show: book-page.with(title: "Student Data")

-In order for a header in which the student must enter his/her personal data, it must be speciﬁed on the template by means of the "show-studen-data" property indicating how you want this box to appear.
+In order for a header in which the student must enter his/her personal data, it must be specified on the template by means of the "show-student-data" property indicating how you want this box to appear.
 Values can be:

-- ﬁrst-page: It will only appear on the ﬁrst page.
+- first-page: It will only appear on the first page.
 - all-pages: The header will be displayed on all pages.
 - odd-pages: It will appear on odd-numbered pages.
 - none: The user information box will not appear.